Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models

 \section{Guided zero-shot posterior samplers}

 In this section, we bring diffusion-based zero-shot posterior sampling methods together under a unified spectral perspective.
-Our framework is method-agnostic and builds upon principles from \cite{benita2025spectral} to enable simplified analysis and principled design of the underlying heuristics.
-We use DPS \cite{chung2022diffusion} as a representative instance and further demonstrate our framework with $\Pi \text{GDM}$ \cite{song2023pseudoinverse} in Appendix~\ref{sec:appendix_PIGDM_algorithm}.
-Notably, the proposed approach naturally extends to other samplers within this class \cite{wang2022zero, zhu2023denoising}.
+Our framework is method-agnostic and enables simplified analysis and principled design of the underlying heuristics.
+We use DPS \cite{chung2022diffusion} as a representative method and further demonstrate the framework on $\Pi \text{GDM}$ \cite{song2023pseudoinverse} and DiffPIR~\cite{zhu2023denoising}, a projection-based approach, in Appendices~\ref{sec:appendix_PIGDM_algorithm} and \ref{sec:appendix_DiffPIR_algorithm}.

-\subsection{The Optimal Denoiser for a Gaussian Prior}
+\subsection{The optimal denoiser for a gaussian prior}